John Kelly staying in Washington for immigration negotiations

 Kelly was previously named among top White House and administration officials listed on the US delegation to Davos.
 He is expected to return to Capitol Hill on Thursday.

-Trump, during an impromptu meeting with reporters on Wednesday, praised Kelly: "I think by the way he's doing great.
+Trump, during the impromptu meeting with reporters, praised Kelly: "I think by the way he's doing great.
 He's doing great."